isabella232/gh-review-window/README.md

 $ mvn spring-boot:run [OPTIONS]
 ```

-To run it on the command line:
+To run it on the regular command line:
 ```sh
 $ java [OPTIONS] -jar gh-review-window-(version)-full.jar
 ```